Automation, Workers, and Event-Driven Workflows

 Dead letter queues

 When a job exhausts all retries, Laravel moves it to the failed_jobs table.
-This is your dead letter queue.
+This is Laravel's built-in failed job store, distinct from a true dead letter queue (such as an SQS DLQ), though it serves a similar purpose.
 These jobs need attention.
 They represent work the system could not complete.
 The dead letter queue pattern, borrowed from enterprise integration patterns, treats failed jobs as messages that require human or automated intervention.

 In our systems, we implement three layers of handling.